Missouri executes inmate for 1993 farm slaying

 Efforts to spare Rousan’s life hinged an argument that has held little sway over the courts — concerns about the secrecy used to obtain the execution drug, and the possibility that a substandard drug could cause pain and suffering in the execution process.

 Several states, including Missouri, now use compounded execution drugs purchased from unnamed pharmacies.
 Courts so far have allowed most executions to move forward.
 However, on Monday, the Oklahoma Supreme Court stayed the executions of two death row inmates who challenged the secrecy surrounding the process of procuring execution drugs.

-Brent Rousan, then 16, ambushed Charles Lewis, shooting him six times.
+Brent Rousan ambushed Charles Lewis, shooting him six times.
 Grace Lewis told her daughter on the phone she heard gunfire and stepped outside to check on the commotion.
 Brent Rousan shot her several times.
 She managed to go back into the home, but William Rousan followed her, placed a garment bag over her head and carried her outside.

 He turned to his son and said, “Finish her off.”
 Brent Rousan fired a single shot into the side of her head.

 The men placed the bodies in a tarp and put them near a shed.
 Later that night, they returned, along with another Rousan brother, loaded the bodies in the Lewis’ pickup truck, and took two cows, a VCR, jewelry, a saddle and other items.

 For almost exactly a year, they got away with the crime.
 The couple seemingly had vanished without a trace.